carmonalab/TILPRED/README.md

 In addition, it predicts proliferation/cycling in each cell, independently of the CD8 TIL subtype.  `TILPRED` uses gene rankings only and therefore is robust to different data normalization strategies.
 It was tested with scRNA-seq data produced with plate-based (smart-seq2) and droplet-based (10X 5' and 3' counting) technologies.

-Before computing CD8 T cell states probabilites, `TILPRED` will automatic detect non CD8 T cell types.
+Before computing CD8 T cell states probabilites, `TILPRED` will automatically detect non CD8 T cell types.
 Non CD8 T cells are classified based on curated gene signature enrichment into: _Treg_ (_Foxp3_ Regulatory T cells), _CD4T_ (non Treg CD4+ T cells), _NKT_ (NK T cells), _Tcell_unknown_ (T cells of other kinds) and _Non-Tcell_ (for cell types other than T cells, e.g. Myeloid, B cells, NKs)

 Details on the reference CD8 TIL transcriptomic states and TILPRED construction and benchmarking are available in [Carmona SJ et al BioRXiv](https://doi.org/10.1101/800847)

-NB: Currenlty TILPRED only classifies TILs from mouse.
+NB: Currently, TILPRED classifies CD8 TILs from mouse only.
 Human functionality is under development.
-Currently, TILPRED (using parameter human=T) will clasify human cell types from tumor samples, identify pure T cells, contaminated T cells (mostly cell doublets) and other cell types (NK, macrophages, CAF, epithelian, endothelial, malignant cells, etc.)
+TILPRED using parameter human=T will only classify human cell types from tumor samples into: pure T cells, contaminated T cells, NKs and other cell types (NK, macrophages, CAF, epithelial, endothelial, malignant cells, etc.)

 ### Package Installation